What is Financial Abuse?

-The most common perpetrators: Sadly, reseach shows that often those whom the elderly trust the most are usually the perpetrators of financial abuse, such as a family member.
-Unfortunately the elderly or vulnerable are also often targetted for scams.
+The most common perpetrators: Sadly, research shows that often those whom the elderly trust the most are usually the perpetrators of financial abuse, such as a family member.
+Unfortunately the elderly or vulnerable are also often targeted for scams.

 Most commonly, financial abuse occurs in the victims own home or a care home.
 Perpetrators can often have drug, alcohol, relationship, financial or gambling problems

 - Refusing to contribute to household or other costs, including child maintenance payments

 - Transferring financial liabilities into a victims name